Stock market today: A split widens on Wall Street as Nvidia and AI mania weaken

 But it apparently wasn't good enough to send Nvidia's stock higher, particularly given criticism that its price had already leaped too high, too quickly.
 After more than tripling two years ago, it more than doubled last year as its sales exploded.

-The market also soured on Salesforce, which fell 2.3% despite topping analysts’ profit expectations for the latest quarter.
-Several analysts called the performance solid, and the company continued to tout its AI offerings, but it gave forecasts for upcoming revenue and other financial measures that fell short of expectations.
+The market also soured on Salesforce, which fell 1.6% despite topping analysts’ profit expectations for the latest quarter.
+Several analysts called the performance solid, and the company continued to tout its AI offerings, but it gave forecasts for upcoming revenue that fell short of expectations.

 It joined a wide range of stocks on the more staid end of Wall Street, ones that didn't grab as many headlines as AI-related companies in recent years.

-Gains of 2.1% for Visa and 2% for UnitedHealth Group were also strong forces pushing upward on the market.
-Apple was one of the few big tech stocks to rise, and it added 0.3%.
+Gains of 1.8% for Visa and 1.8% for UnitedHealth Group also pushed strongly upward on the market.

+Some investors have been waiting for other kinds of stocks to pick up the market's leadership baton from Nvidia and a handful of other high-growth, high-momentum companies that had dominated for years.
+Nvidia alone accounted for just over 22% of the total return for the S&P 500 index last year.

 In the bond market, Treasury yields swung up and down following President Donald Trump's latest announcement on tariffs.
 He said "the proposed TARIFFS scheduled to go into effect on MARCH FOURTH will, indeed, go into effect, as scheduled" for imports from Canada and Mexico.
 He also said he would add an additional 10% tariff on Chinese products on that date.